kartikmd/TaskHubAPI/README.md

+### ✅ `README.md`

 # TaskHubAPI

-TaskHubAPI is a Spring Boot RESTful service that allows users to manage tasks with features like task creation, status updates, and priority-based tracking.
+TaskHubAPI is a Java Spring Boot RESTful API for managing users and their tasks.
+It supports creating, updating, assigning, and filtering tasks based on status, priority, and due date.

 ---